mc-ireiser/termoDaQ/docs/README.md

 ## Pending

-- Fabricate the board in PCB
+- Fabricate the board in PCB (in progress)
 - Complete the firmware
 - Make the case

+## Important update

+Today November 26, 2017, I start the manufacturing process in PCB, the gerber files were sent to the factory, the process lasts 5 working days and then wait for the shipment to Venezuela

 ## Translation